Crow Lagoon

 Crow Lagoon is a little-known volcanic center located north of Prince Rupert, British Columbia, Canada.
 There are beds of thick, basaltic tephra that are of Holocene age.

-Crow Lagoon is one of the top 10 volcanoes in Canada with recent seismic activity, the others include: Castle Rock, Mount Edziza volcanic complex, Mount Cayley, Hoodoo Mountain, The Volcano, Mount Silverthrone, Mount Meager massif, Wells Gray-Clearwater volcanic field and Mount Garibaldi.
+Crow Lagoon is one of the top 10 volcanoes in Canada with recent seismic activity, the others include: Castle Rock, Mount Edziza volcanic complex, Mount Cayley, Hoodoo Mountain, The Volcano, Silverthrone Mountain, Mount Meager massif, Wells Gray-Clearwater volcanic field and Mount Garibaldi.